 Typical total rates represent the amounts most people receive automatically.
 All typical total rates include Energy Supplement.
-AThis amount also includes Pharmaceutical Allowance.
+This amount also includes Pharmaceutical Allowance.

-Dependent recipients must be assessed to receive the away from home rate.
-Payment for dependent recipients aged under 18 is generally made to a parent.
+Dependent recipients must be assessed before they can receive the away from home rate.
+Payment for dependent recipients aged under 18 is generally made to a parent's bank account, unless the parent has provided permission for it to be delivered to the young person's account.
 Special rates are for recipients who either commence full time study or an Australian Apprenticeship, having received an income support payment for at least 6 out of the last 9 months since turning 22, or who study an approved course in English where English is not their first language.